-Breathe Dance for Strength and Balance is for older patients with vestibular conditions, recovering from stroke or at risk of falls, that explores the impact of dance to improve strength and balance.
+Breathe Dance for Strength and Balance was for older patients with vestibular conditions, recovering from stroke or at risk of falls, that explored the impact of dance to improve strength and balance

-In collaboration with the Physiotherapy team at Guy’s Hospital and specialist dance practitioner, Stella Howard, Breathe Dance exercises are carefully graded to move participants from the chair, to the barre, to standing unaided over a 10-week course.
-Partner and group work is embedded throughout to encourage bonding, increase confidence, and build trust amongst participants.
-The class is accompanied by specifically selected music which aims to motivate patients and add to a creative and fun atmosphere.
+In collaboration with the Physiotherapy team at Guy’s Hospital and specialist dance practitioner, Stella Howard, Breathe Dance exercises were carefully graded to move participants from the chair, to the barre, to standing unaided over a 10-week course.
+Partner and group work was embedded throughout to encourage bonding, increase confidence, and build trust amongst participants.
+The class was accompanied by specifically selected music which aimed to motivate patients and add to a creative and fun atmosphere.

-Results from our programme show significant improvements to clinical outcomes, psycho-social measures and a positive impact on health and wellbeing.
+Results from our programme showed significant improvements to clinical outcomes, psycho-social measures and a positive impact on health and wellbeing.

 Our research findings: